batyrq/Animal-Classification-using-pretrained-resnet/README.md

 ## Dataset

+You can see some images in the files I uploaded

 The dataset used for this project is the **`animals-detection-images-dataset`** available on Kaggle.
 Specifically, the images from the **`train`** folder are utilized.
 This dataset contains various animal images, categorized into different subdirectories, with each subdirectory representing a distinct animal class.

 You'll need to download this dataset and place the `train` folder in a location accessible by your project (e.g., `/kaggle/input/animals-detection-images-dataset/train` if running on Kaggle or a similar path locally).